China plans forum with private sector firms to boost digital space - Bloomberg News - NewsBreak

 China plans forum with private sector firms to boost digital space - Bloomberg News

-May 12 (Reuters) - China’s political advisory body plans to host a forum next week with some private sector firms including Baidu Inc, Bloomberg News reported on Thursday, as investors await any hints of Beijing reducing its clampdown on the tech industry.
+May 12 (Reuters) - China's political advisory body plans to host a forum next week with some private sector firms including Baidu Inc (9888.HK), Bloomberg News reported on Thursday, as investors await any hints of Beijing reducing its clampdown on the tech industry.

 President Xi Jinping's top economic aide, Vice Premier Liu He, may also attend the conference which will be hosted by the Chinese People’s Political Consultative Conference, the report added.